daniviga/django-ram/README.md

 A `jff` (just for fun) project that aims to create a model railroad assets manager that allows to:

-- Create a database of assets (model trains) and consits with their metadata
+- Create a database of assets (model trains) and consists with their metadata
 - Manage the database via a simple but rationale backoffice
 - Expose main data via an HTML interface to show how beautiful is your collection to the outside world